Dallas Child Support Lawyer

 While child support payments are designed to ensure that a child is cared for financially until they reach an age where they can provide for themselves, there are many events in a parent’s life that can affect their ability to pay child support.
 Child support payments may be increased or decreased if there has been a substantial change in circumstances of the parents or the needs of the child.
 Child support can also be modified if it has been at least three years since the last child support order and the new amount calculated under the child support guidelines differ by either 20% or $100.00 from the amount of support currently ordered.

-A parent who is making or receiving child support payments can file for a modification which in effect looks at the parent’s new situation to determine if the current child support payments are sufficient and in congruence with the expectations set forth in the Texas Family Law Code.
+Either parent who is making or receiving child support payments can file for a modification which in effect looks at the parent’s new situation to determine if the current child support payments are sufficient and in congruence with the expectations set forth in the Texas Family Law Code.

-To set up a free legal consultation with a Dallas child support lawyer about your family law matter, call the Queenan Law Firm at (817) 476-1797.
+To set up a legal consultation with a Dallas child support lawyer about your family law matter, call the Queenan Law Firm at (817) 476-1797.
 With more than 20 years of legal experience representing mothers and fathers throughout the Dallas area, our attorneys are always eager to put our knowledge and skill to work for you.